halitbatur/final-board-project/README.md

 - Please read the React documentation for function components
 - Please read the Firebase documentation
 - Look at lots of example code when writing your app
-- Work together with your partner, no one should be asymmetrically writing all of the code.
+- Work together with your partners, split the work and use gitub issues and pull requests

 ## Extra credit